 1. Everyone can get the books they want!

-Students are able to access the site and pick a free book.
-They are then able to fill their bookshelves with books of their choosing.
+Students are able to access the site and fill their bookshelves with books of their choosing.
 No one is left out!

 Supporters donate to a Love My Library Book Fair and part of those donations go to getting students the books they've chosen.
-If a student sends out 10 emails and shares their book fair to Facebook, they qualify for their free book.
 It's that easy!

 Take a look for yourself!
 Click Here to View Reader Store!

 For students to engage in reading they need material that really interests them.
-Love My Library Book Fairs gives students the choice of over 3 million titles to choose from.
+Love My Library Book Fairs gives students best-selling titles to choose from.

 For most elementary school students, this would be the first reading challenge they have ever participated in.
 In order to instill a love of literacy that will help them the rest of their lives, they need to be offered reading material that sparks their interest.